CSCI 356 / Fall 2024

 In general, you may refer to your texts, your class notes, and your course instructor for help.
 You may also consult public literature (books, articles, web sites) for general information and examples, but you should not seek or use published solutions to assignments.
 You may also talk with with fellow students about general information and strategies for solving assignments, but not specific solutions or code.
 The work you turn in must be your own.
 If you are in doubt about what is acceptable, be sure to ask the course instructor.

-In all cases you must cite each source of ideas you adopt.
-You should never present another person's work as your own.
+In all cases you must cite each source of ideas you adopt in your discussion log for each assignment.
+You should never present another person's work (or AI model's output) as your own work.
 By clearly indicating any sources you consult and the people with whom you collaborate, you are giving credit where it is due.
 If you borrow or adapt code, and if the code is good, then you will get some credit for having found it (you won't get credit for writing it, since you didn't).
 If you borrow bad code, the fault is all yours.
+If you borrow or adapt code or use source material but don't cite it, that's plagiarism, and will be considered a violation of the academic integrity policy.

 Enrolled students are expected to attend all regular class meetings and to participate in discussions and other synchronous activities, except for excused and other unexpected absenses or by arrangement with the instructor.
 Please refer to the College Attendance and Excused Absence Policies.